 The course was originally a 9-hole course built in 1926 by Reed Sanderson, Frank Frandsen, and BW Jones as part of a proposed resort.
 The designer of the course is unknown, with one publication stating that the original design was by “the members.”
 By 1987, the course had 13 holes.
 By 1988, it was expanded to 18 (the owner at the time was Carl Mason, who was probably the designer).
 The course has had many names, including Devil’s Lake, Lakeside, Roosevelt GC, and now Chinook Winds.

 Why It Is There

 The course was part of a housing development for the north side of Devil’s Lake.
 It is now used by the local casino as an amenity for its guests and a benefit for the locals.

 I Wish I Would Have Known Before I Played

-There is a trap guarding the left side of the 12th green that you cannot see from the tee.
+There is a trap guarding the left side of the par 3, severely uphill, 12th green that you cannot see from the tee.
+There is also a trap front left of the green on the par 3 17th that you can’t see from the tee (so you can’t play the hillside and roll your ball up).
 I also wish I knew about the indoor driving range as well as the exercise club attached to the pro shop.

 Did You Know